Storm Reference - Introduction¶

 Outside of this latency reduction, Storm’s “pipeline” behavior is generally transparent to a user — from the user’s standpoint, they write a query to operate on data, and data comes back as a result of that query.
 However, this pipeline behavior can be important to understand when working with (or troubleshooting) Storm queries that leverage features such as subqueries, variables, or control flow operations.

 Most Storm operations consume nodes when the operation occurs.
-That is, the set of nodes input into a particular Storm operation is typically transformed by that operation in some way.
-With few exceptions (such as the join operator (see Storm Reference - Pivoting) and the Storm count command), the nodes input to the operation are not retained - they are “consumed” during processing.
+That is, the set of nodes (the working set) that is inbound to a particular Storm operation is typically transformed by that operation in some way.
+In fact, with few exceptions (such as the join operator (see Storm Reference - Pivoting) and the Storm count command), the nodes inbound to an operation are typically not retained - they are “consumed” during execution.
 Storm outputs only those nodes that result from carrying out the specified operation.
 If you lift a set of nodes and then filter the results, only those nodes captured by the filter are retained - the other nodes are consumed (discarded).

 In this way the operations performed in sequence may add or remove nodes from Storm’s working set, or clear the set entirely.
 The set is continually changing based on the last-performed operation or last-issued command.
 Particularly when first learning Storm, users are encouraged to break down lengthy queries into their component parts, and to validate the output (results) after the addition of each operation to the overall query.